wifisensing/PicoScenes-Manual/source/installation.rst

 - Open MATLAB, run ``setenv('MW_MINGW64_LOC', 'C:\TDM-GCC-64')`` and then ``mex -setup C++`` in MATLAB Command Window.
 - Click the option ``MinGW64 Compiler (C++)``

-The following is a screenshot of setting up TDM-GCC in MATLAB R2020b.
+The following is a screenshot of setting up TDM-GCC-64 v10.3 in MATLAB R2020b.

     .. figure:: /images/tdm-gcc-matlab.jpg
     :figwidth: 600px